UMCU-Digital-Health/Digital_Health_Template/README.md

 Store your API Key and APP ID in a `.env` file, so subsequent deployments can be done using the deploy script.
 Don't add the .env file to git! (the .env file is automatically ignored)

 ### Deployment script
 To deploy your app or api to Posit Connect after initial deployment you can use the `deploy.sh` script.
-The script assumes a dash application, in case of fastapi or flask you have to replace `dash` by the `fastapi`/`flask` in the deployment script.
+The script assumes a dash application, in case of fastapi or flask you have to replace `dash` by `fastapi`/`flask` in the deployment script.
 The script expects three environment variables: `API_KEY`, `APP_ID` and `APP_NAME`.
 Either use a `.env` file with `python-dotenv` or manually export those variables.
 When using a `.env` file for your environment variables, use the following commands to deploy your app to Posit Connect:
 ```{bash}
 source .env